 We understand that proving wrongful termination can be challenging, especially when your employer is claiming a different reason for letting you go.
 The best way to determine whether your employer lied about the reason for terminating you is to hire a seasoned employment law attorney in your area.

-At Aegis Law, our legal team is dedicated to protecting the rights of those wrongfully terminated across California.
+At Aegis Law Firm, our legal team is dedicated to protecting the rights of those wrongfully terminated across California.
 With nearly 20 years of experience helping real people through similar experiences, our legal team knows what evidence is needed to prove your case and help you obtain the fair and just compensation you deserve.